 In recent years, regulatory rollbacks and staff cuts undermined the ability of the federal government, and in turn state governments, to protect the environment and people’s health.
 Cuts also undermined scientific research in government decisions and reduced U.S. EPA’s capacity to coordinate important regional projects like the Great Lakes Restoration Initiative and the Asian Carp Regional Coordinating Committee and the Great Lakes Water Quality Agreement with Canada.

-Invasive Asian Carp pose a clear threat to the Great Lakes.
+Invasive carp pose a clear threat to the Great Lakes.
 Established populations of these fish are only 50 miles from Chicago and Lake Michigan.
 But it’s not too late to prevent them from reaching the lakes.

-- Congress should fund pre-construction engineering and design (PED) for the Brandon Road Lock & Dam project, a critical line of defense against the advance of invasive Asian Carp into the Great Lakes;
+- Congress should fund pre-construction engineering and design (PED) for the Brandon Road Lock & Dam project, a critical line of defense against the advance of invasive carp into the Great Lakes;

 - Congress should adjust the non-federal cost-share requirement to allow for the construction of the project at full federal expense.